Hildegard of Bingen

 Although the history of her formal canonization is complicated, regional calendars of the Catholic Church have listed her as a saint for centuries.
 On 10 May 2012, Pope Benedict XVI extended the liturgical cult of Hildegard to the entire Catholic Church in a process known as "equivalent canonization".
 On 7 October 2012, he named her a Doctor of the Church, in recognition of "her holiness of life and the originality of her teaching."

 Biography

 Hildegard was born around 1098.
 Her parents were Mechtild of Merxheim-Nahet and Hildebert of Bermersheim, a family of the free lower nobility in the service of the Count Meginhard of Sponheim.
 Sickly from birth, Hildegard is traditionally considered their youngest and tenth child, although there are records of only seven older siblings.
 In her Vita, Hildegard states that from a very young age she experienced visions.

-Spirituality

-From early childhood, long before she undertook her public mission or even her monastic vows, Hildegard's spiritual awareness was grounded in what she called the umbra viventis lucis, the reflection of the living Light.
-Her letter to Guibert of Gembloux, which she wrote at the age of 77, describes her experience of this light: